morgan0112/login-system/README.md

 # Login System

-This is a start-up login system that includes all features to handle user configurations.
+This is a start-up Django login system that includes all features to handle user configurations.
 This is to get started on a project without needing to focus too much on setting up account components.

 This app extracts basic user information, but it is